Samkth123/KTH-md/Skalbar funktionell prog/Lecture 9.md

 Bara full decision because functional - so if have a secret, hur ska vi tänka?

-If non pure functions we
+If non pure functions we will not pass course?